onyx-and-iris/vban-cmd-python/README.md

 To receive event updates you should do the following:

--   register your app to receive updates using the `vm.subject.add(observer)` method, where observer is your app.
+-   register your app to receive updates using the `vban.subject.add(observer)` method, where observer is your app.
 -   define an `on_update(subject)` callback function in your app.
 The value of subject may be checked for the type of update.

 See `examples/observer` for a demonstration.